graphile/crystal/postgraphile/website/postgraphile/multiple-schemas.md

   },
 };

-for (const { handler, pgl } of Object.values(services)) {
+// Mount the PostGraphile instances into the handlers for (const { handler, pgl } of Object.values(services)) {
   const serv = pgl.createServ(grafserv);
   serv.addTo(handler);
 }

-app.use((req, res, next) => {
+// Add a custom middleware to switch between these handlers app.use((req, res, next) => {
   const isAdmin = req.user?.isAdmin;
   if (isAdmin) {